boogiepazzo/007-technical-analysis/README.md

 ## 📞 Support

 For questions or issues:
-1. Check the notebook output for error messages
+1. Check the console output for error messages
-2. Verify all required packages are installed
+2. Verify all required packages are installed (`pip install numpy pandas matplotlib seaborn yfinance statsmodels arch reportlab`)
 3. Ensure stable internet connection for data download
 4. Review the generated PDF report for detailed analysis
+5. Use `python main_working.py` for the latest modular system

 ## 📄 License